sammcj/smcleod/_posts/2020-11-18-team-charter.md

 - We avoid holding meetings too early or late in the day.
 - We value asynchronous communication when appropriate (e.g. the message is not urgent, should be viewed by multiple people when suits them etc…).

+---

-Optionally a list of educational and source references (research, studies, books and journey stories) may be added.
+Optionally consider adding a list of educational and source references (research, studies, books and journey stories) may be added.

-Items that need to be formalised (such as core working / meeting hours) should be documented in a company-wide knowledge base / wiki and become part of the team member onboarding process.
+Items that need to be formalised (such as core working / meeting hours) must be documented in a company-wide knowledge base / wiki and become part of the team member onboarding process.